 - Judith Vessey, a Professor of Nursing at Boston College, who will discuss the opportunities for intervention for school nurses.
 Judith’s career has been dedicated to caring for children, and her current research focuses on teasing and bullying.

 - Dynasty Winters, a student from Southeast Raleigh High School, who will be discussing her experiences with bullying prevention, and will provide recommendations on ways to address bystanders and cyber-bullying.

 - Rebecca Collett, a Program Coordinator for Washington County Commission on Children and Families, who will provide a school-based clinic’s perspective on implementing an anti-bullying campaign and lessons learned.

 Our panel speakers will discuss ideas for preparing for an approach when they see bullying take place, as well as discussing ways that bullying may be prevented.
-Register here today for this webinar on October 24th at 2:00 p.m.
+This webinar occurred on October 24, 2013 at 2:00 p.m.
 EDT.